Ireland to test economy, public patience with latest budget

 The broad thrust of the budget is already agreed under the terms of Ireland's 85 billion euro EU/IMF bail-out, with around one billion euros coming from new tax measures, 500 million to be trimmed from the country's capital budget and 1.7 billion to be saved through cuts to departmental current expenditure.

-Finance Minister Michael Noonan at 2:30 p.m.
-British time will present the taxation measures - which will include a politically sensitive property tax - before spending minister Brendan Howlin lays out cuts mainly to the big-spending health and social protection budgets.
+Finance Minister Michael Noonan at 1430 GMT will present the taxation measures - which will include a politically sensitive property tax - before spending minister Brendan Howlin lays out cuts mainly to the big-spending health and social protection budgets.

 Ireland's studious application of its austerity plan - which still has at least three years to run - has so far impressed investors and helped push yields on benchmark Irish 2020 bonds to 4.5 percent from over three times that level 18 months ago.